domaframework/doma/docs/query/select.rst

   You need creating entity class **depending on search result**.
   For example, result set including column in EMPLOYEE table is accepted Employee class if the Employee class that correspond EMPLOYEE table is declared.
-  But, you need different class from the Employee entity class(For example EmmployeeDepartment class) for result set that is get by joining EMPLOYEE table and DEPARTMENT table.
+  But, you need different class from the Employee entity class(For example EmployeeDepartment class) for result set that is get by joining EMPLOYEE table and DEPARTMENT table.

 Query condition
 =================